AsperaGmbH/xlsx-reader/README.md

 # xlsx-reader

 __xlsx-reader__ is an extension of the XLSX-targeted spreadsheet reader that is part of [spreadsheet-reader](https://github.com/nuovo/spreadsheet-reader).

 It delivers functionality to efficiently read in data contained within the given XLSX file.

-As of now, the library does not support every potential type of content that can be included in XLSX.
-It can interpret only with a very restricted subset of XLSX capabilities, such as basic cell value formatting and shared string evaluation.
+The focus of this library is on delivering data contained in XLSX spreadsheet cells, not the document's styling.
+As such, the library offers no support for XLSX capabilities that aren't strictly necessary to achieve this goal.
+Only basic cell value formatting and shared string functionalities are supported.

 ### Requirements
 *  PHP 5.6.0 or newer, with at least the following optional features enabled: